DISCOWER/atmos_fmq/README.md

 ```
 ros2 run ros_fmq_bridge bridge_node
 ```
 Run the Docker file.
-From the package ros_fmq_bridge, within the folder docker, run:
+From the package ros_fmq_bridge, within the folder docker, run (you may have to use sudo):
 ```
 docker compose -f docker-compose-vehicle-linux-{name_of_the_robot}.yml up
 ```